2012 The Jewish Home leadership election: Aftermath

 After his loss, Orlev announced that he would be retiring from the Knesset.
+Following the primary, the party won 12 seats in the 2013 election, and remained in the coalition.

+In 2019, The Times of Israel reported on a potential police probe into potential unreported funds received by Bennett's 2012 leadership campaign.

-Bennett led the party until late 2018, when he left to co-found and lead the The New Right.
-He would serve as prime minister of Israel from 2021 through 2022.
+Bennett led the party until late 2018, when he left to co-found and lead The New Right.
+He later became the prime minister of Israel, serving from 2021 through 2022.